|

 Senecio kleinia Lessing 1831 (Canary Islands Candle Plant, Verode) Syn.
 Kleinia nerifolia Haworth 1812

 Native to all of the Canary Islands, growing up to 3000ft above sea level.
 A broader-leaf variant Senecio kleinia fa. ovalifolia occurs on Lanzarotte and Gomera.
-Senecio kleinia is commonly cultivated as a houseplant, requiring full sun to do well.
+Senecio kleinia is commonly cultivated as a succulent houseplant, requiring full sun to do well.
 A variegated form is in cultivation S. Kleinia 'Candystick' Rowley 1973.

 |